sirkibsirkib/reo_rs_outdated/notes/lockstepping.md

 such that it knows what comes _later_.
 "3" and "0" might have different implications on the protocol's state.

-# failed solution A: prime decomposition.
+# SOLUTION A: Associate a unique prime to each proto-rule.

 Idea is that instead of communicating the current rule_id, the protocol communicates X, which is the sum of all associated primes for rules applied so far.